Best savings accounts in Singapore with highest interest rates [August 2025]

 With the many savings accounts offered by Singapore banks in 2025, it might be hard to find the best savings account to earn the highest interest rate.

-If you have S$100,000 of savings, can credit your monthly salary into your savings account, and spends regularly on your credit card, then the best savings account for you might be the OCBC 360 account.
+If you have S$100,000 of savings, can credit your monthly salary into your savings account, and spend regularly on your credit card, then the best savings account for you might be the Standard Chartered BonusSaver.

 If you are looking for a promotion, the UOB Nation of Savers promotion offers additional cash rewards when you deposit fresh funds into a UOB savings account.

-If you are looking for a promotional interest rate for top-up of fresh funds, then the savings account to consider is the HSBC Everyday Global Account (EGA), and Standard Chartered eSaver.
+If you are looking for a promotional interest rate for top-up of fresh funds, then the savings account to consider is the HSBC Everyday Global Account (EGA).

 If you would like to reduce the worry of losing your hard earned savings to scammers, then it might be worthwhile considering a "money lock" account which allow you to only access your deposits in person.